-PSYD 564 Advanced Couples and Family Therapy
+PSYD 564 Advanced Couples Therapy

 2 hours.
 Elective.
-This course builds on PSYD 563 Family and Couples Therapy and advances the student's knowledge and skill in couple/family psychotherapy.
-The focus of the course will be in-depth study of assessment and intervention strategies and issues for distressed couples and families.
+This course builds on PSYD 563 Family and Couples Therapy and advances the student's knowledge and skill in marital psychotherapy, with in-depth study of assessment, intervention strategies, and issues for distressed couples.
 Prerequisite: PSYD 563 Family and Couples Therapy.